A common mistake business owners make can cost you dearly with the IRS: not separating your personal finances from that of your business.

 Track Your Expenses

-Owning a small business often gives you certain advantages, such as tax-deductible expenses.
+Owning a small business often gives you certain advantages, such as.
 You can write off company meeting luncheons, an office, and many day-to-day purchases.

 The way this can come back to bite you is not tracking every business expense.
 Make sure personal and business expenses are on separate receipts.
 Keep detailed records of any write-offs, including saving the receipts and budgeting a separate category for write-offs in your books.